HaloSam296/SysInfo/README.txt

 	-GCC or another C compiler
 	-Debian
 		~~ This might work on other distributions or operating systems, but do not expect full functionality.
 This program is not intended to be ran on anything but Debian
+	-bc and lm-sensors
+		~~ These packages are used by Options 7 and 8: CPU Temperature and CPU Utilization.
+		~~ If they are not already installed on the machine, the program will install them if there is 1GB of free space, and an Internet connection

 Usage:
 1. Using the command line, go to the directory (folder) where the program is stored.